 Some models of heat pumps are equipped with variable-speed or dual-speed motors on their indoor fans (blowers), outdoor fans, or both.
 The variable-speed controls for these fans attempt to keep the air moving at a comfortable velocity, minimizing cool drafts and maximizing electrical savings.
 It also minimizes the noise from the blower running at full speed.

-Many high-efficiency heat pumps are equipped with a desuperheater, which recovers waste heat from the heat pump's cooling mode and uses it to heat water.
+Some high-efficiency heat pumps are equipped with a desuperheater, which recovers waste heat from the heat pump's cooling mode and uses it to heat water.
 A desuperheater-equipped heat pump can heat water 2 to 3 times more efficiently than an ordinary electric water heater.

 Another advance in heat pump technology is the scroll compressor, which consists of two spiral-shaped scrolls.
 One remains stationary, while the other orbits around it, compressing the refrigerant by forcing it into increasingly smaller areas.
 Compared to the typical piston compressors, scroll compressors have a longer operating life and are quieter.
 According to some reports, heat pumps with scroll compressors provide 10° to 15°F (5.6° to 8.3°C) warmer air when in the heating mode, compared to existing heat pumps with piston compressors.